chibby0ne/chibby0ne.github.io/content/posts/2020-09-14-notes_on_lex_fridman_chris_lattner_interview_part2.md

 particularly engrossing since it allows more nuance in the dialogue.

 I 1000% recommend [this episode](https://www.youtube.com/watch?v=nWTvXbQHwWs)
-and the podcast itself, and will probably write down some more notes for future episodes.
+and the whole podcast itself, and will probably write down some more notes of future episodes.